longrangelab/ELR-Mounting-Plate/README.md

 | 1   | ASA Filament       | UV and impact-resistant filament for outer plates | — |

-# Step 1: Printing the PLate
+# Step 1: Printing the Plate
 - Start by downloading the ELR Mounting PLate STL in the stl folder.
 The orientation of the plate is pictured below.
 This requires no support.
 - ![full plate before splitting](https://github.com/user-attachments/assets/0c629984-20b7-471a-841c-5df1b2f76e2f)
 - Next, we'll split the plate into 3 different layers: Two layers of ASA on the outside with a layer of TPU sandwiched in the middle.